ms-henglu/bicep-types-az/generated/containerservice/microsoft.containerservice/2023-02-01/types.md

 * **servicePrincipalProfile**: [ManagedClusterServicePrincipalProfile](#managedclusterserviceprincipalprofile): Information about a service principal identity for the cluster to use for manipulating Azure APIs.
 * **storageProfile**: [ManagedClusterStorageProfile](#managedclusterstorageprofile): Storage profile for the managed cluster.
 * **windowsProfile**: [ManagedClusterWindowsProfile](#managedclusterwindowsprofile): The profile for Windows VMs in the Managed Cluster.
+* **workloadAutoScalerProfile**: [ManagedClusterWorkloadAutoScalerProfile](#managedclusterworkloadautoscalerprofile): Workload Auto-scaler profile for the managed cluster.

 ## ManagedClusterPropertiesAddonProfiles
 ### Properties